ygunayer/ygcom2/source/_posts/actor-based-number-guessing-game-in-akka.md

 When it comes to IDEs, the choices are pretty much the same as Java, it's either [Scala IDE](http://scala-ide.org/) (Eclipse-based) or [IntelliJ IDEA](https://www.jetbrains.com/idea/) (Community Edition will do), but they both require some preparation before you can use them.

 ### Scala IDE
 The Eclipse-based Scala IDE does not have a built-in way to import SBT-based projects, so you'll have to install the SBT plugin [sbteclipse](https://github.com/typesafehub/sbteclipse).
-As documented in the repository page, you can install it directly to your computer, or add it as a dependency on your project so that it gets installed once you've started building the project with SBT.
+As documented in the repository page, you can install it directly on your computer, or add it as a dependency to your project so that it gets installed once you've started building the project with `sbt`.
 I recommend the former method, because an IDE plugin is not technically a prerequisite of a project, but rather, a convenience for programmers.

 When you've got it installed, all you have to do import your project into Scala IDE is to launch up a terminal, go into the project folder, and run